Jane Clifton: Early life

 Clifton was born in Gibraltar to British Army parents.
 She lived most of her childhood in Germany and Malaysia.
-When her father left the army, the family emigrated from Cardiff to Perth, Australia, in 1961, before settling in Melbourne in 1965.
+When her father left the army, the family emigrated from Cardiff, Wales to Perth, Australia, in 1961, before settling in Melbourne in 1965.
 She studied a Bachelor of Arts at Monash University, graduating in 1972.
 She became a naturalised citizen of Australia in 1992.

 Career

 Radio and voiceover

 Clifton started out her career on Melbourne community radio stations 3CR and 3RMT-FM in the 1970s.
 She then worked for commercial stations 3AK, Radio National and 774 ABC.
 Clifton has also done voice-over work for commercials and audio books.

 Film, television and stage

 Clifton has acted extensively in film and the stage and in various television programs.
 Beginning in cult favorites Stork (1971) and Pure Shit (1975), her films include The Clinic and A Slice of Life.
 Her stage roles include The Pack of Women and Mum's the Word.
 She has also made a number of television appearances, starting in the mid 70s with the Crawford's series Division 4, Homicide and Bluey, Against the Wind, Skyways, Holiday Island, Sweet and Sour, Carson's Law and Shock Jock, but her best-known acting role is probably that of tough prison bookie Margo Gaffney in Prisoner.
 Clifton played the role for 107 episodes from 1980 until 1984 on an intermittent basis as the script allowed, having previously appeared in the minor role of Yvonne, from episode 9, and featured in the Prisoner in Concert special.

 Clifton also performed with Betty Bobbitt and Colette Mann as part of a three-woman troupe, The Mini Busettes, in the 1980s in RSLs across Australia.

 In September 2010, it was announced that Clifton would be joining the cast of Neighbours as Judge Willow.
 Her scenes aired in November of that year.

 In 2015 she appeared in the television series The Doctor Blake Mysteries as Sister Josephine.